learnweb/moodle-repository_owncloud/README.md

 # English

 This plugin enables moodle users to have direct access to their files from ownCloud in the *Moodle File Picker* and the *Url-Activity*.
-Hitherto it **was** depending on the [`oauth2owncloud` plugin](https://github.com/pssl16/moodle-tool_oauth2owncloud).
+**Hitherto** it **was** depending on the [`oauth2owncloud` plugin](https://github.com/pssl16/moodle-tool_oauth2owncloud).
-Since ther Moodle3.3 release Moodle offers an additional API for registering OAuth2 Clients.
+Since the Moodle3.3 Release Moodle offers an additional API for registering OAuth2 Clients.
 Therefore, the plugin is customized to the new API.

 Created by the project seminar sciebo@Learnweb of the University of Münster.

 ## Installation

 Copy the content of this repository to `repository/owncloud`.
+No additional settings are displayed to the admin when installing the plugin.
+However, when enabling the plugin the admin has to chose an issuer for authentication.

 ## Admin Settings